PatrickTho/PatrickTho/README.md

 ## Hi there 👋

+I am a Masters Student and currently working on computer vision and robots.
+My Project entails a ROS2 localization method that uses 3D scene representation with Radiance Fields and Gaussian Splats:)

 <!--
 **PatrickTho/PatrickTho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.